 One of the main characters: Miu Furinji is a good example (blonde hair).

-Is she a hotty?
+Is she a hottie?
 You could say that.
-But remember: fanservice is about CONTEXT.
+But remember:

 And in the context of what this show represents, there are times where I feel it goes too far.
 Like the image above.